Table of contents

 The company will keep information from the individual’s order form, such as contact information and financial information.

 They will not share customer information unless required by law for a judicial proceeding.
-The terms and conditions for African Ancestry can be found on their website.
+The terms and conditions can be found on their website.

 African Ancestry in the News

 African Ancestry Reviews

-The company has been widely publicized through several celebrities with African ancestry (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc).
+The company has been widely publicized through several celebrities (Oprah Winfrey, Morgan Freeman, Spike Lee, Maya Angelou, etc).
 Some reviews on their website can be found here.

 - See what people are saying on Reddit.